 The Yell Crew performs at athletic, campus, alumni, media and community service events throughout the year:

-- select Olympic sporting events including: water polo, softball, track and field, soccer, etc.
+- Select Olympic sporting events including: water polo, softball, track and field, soccer.

-- various campus events including: class appearances, grand openings, recognition ceremonies, etc.
+- Various campus events including: class appearances, grand openings, recognition ceremonies.

-- various alumni events including: seasonal kick-offs, dinners, scholarship presentations, UCLA Alumni Day, etc.
+- Various alumni events including: seasonal kick-offs, dinners, scholarship presentations.

-- media events including: TV promotions, sponsorship promotions, commercials, photo shoots, etc.
+- Media events including: TV promotions, sponsorship promotions, commercials, photo shoots.

 What to Expect in Clinics